Lad os vaske dine data!

 Credit period is the amount of time you want to give your customers credit for.
 The credit period can vary from cash payment (no credit period) to several months.
 The credit period is basically up to the seller to decide.

-However, there may be certain competitive, sales and market conditions that mean some sellers may feel compelled to offer long credit periods.
+However, there may be certain competitive, sales and market conditions that mean some sellers may feel compelled to offer a long credit period.
 Many industries, such as construction, have historically had large and long credit lines, and thus a seller in that industry may be forced to offer the same credit periods if they don't want customers to reject them due to short credit periods.

 Long credit periods are often an advantage for the buyer, who can buy an item on credit and have time to sell (and get paid for) the item before it has to be settled with the seller.